micturkey/NRCAC/RCD-DK/README.md

 `--knowledge=True` option enables the knowledge-based approach for RCD-DK.

 ## Dataset
 In the `data` directory, we provide the synthetic dataset used in the paper.
 In the `dataset` directory, we provide the train-ticket dataset used in the paper.
 All the datasets are examples and are used for demonstration and test purposes only.
+Sock-shop datasets can be downloaded from [BARO](https://github.com/phamquiluan/baro?tab=readme-ov-file#download-datasets).

 `collectdata.py` and `builddep2.py` in each dataset directory are eCollection's scripts.